 A lot of people think that its better too stable a horse at night, in part so that they can have a proper rest and get a good night’s sleep but is it really the best option for your horse?
 It can certainly be beneficial during the cold, wet winter months but that doesn’t mean to say that it’s always the best option.

-What you need to consider first
+What you need to consider before stabling your horse at night

 If you’re going to stable your horse during the night then its important to make sure you’ve thought about the following: